 You can use your affiliate links for all of these.

-For example, Siteground (the hosting company I use for Project Untethered) will pay you $50 – $100 for every person you sign up, depending on volume.
+For example, the hosting company I used to start Project Untethered pays you $50 to $100 for every person you refer, depending on volume.

-If you build six sites per month and sign each up for Siteground, you’ll earn $75 per person, or an extra $450/month.
+If you build six sites per month and sign each up for hosting, you’d earn $75 per person, or an extra $450/month.
 That brings us to a total of $1950/month (or $65/day), and we haven’t even gotten into other affiliate opportunities.

 And once you get the hang of the basics, you can slowly start learning more advanced site-building skills that’ll earn you even more.